Six Arrested in Drug Raid Involving Correctional Facilities

 "Due to the combined efforts of the Drug Enforcement Administration (DEA) and the Alabama Department of Corrections (DOC), a large-scale drug trafficking organization was identified, investigated and ultimately dismantled," stated Clay Morris, Assistant Special Agent in Charge of the Drug Enforcement Administration.
 "Without the invaluable assistance from the Alabama Department of Corrections, the success of this investigation would not have been possible.
 The partnership between DEA and AL DOC was critical in keeping substantial amounts of methamphetamine from being distributed in our communities.
 I can't thank Commissioner Thomas and Alabama DOC enough for their assistance."

 An indictment is merely an accusation, and the defendants are presumed innocent until proven guilty beyond a reasonable doubt.
 If convicted Ausban, Burgin, Crane, Miller and Trejo face a sentence of at least 10 years in prison and a maximum prison term of life.
-Miguel Calles-Gutierrez and Gumaro Calles face a sentence of no more than 20 years in prison.
+Patricia Calles, Miguel Calles-Gutierrez and Gumaro Calles face a sentence of no more than 20 years in prison.
 In the federal system, there is no parole.

 This case was investigated by the Drug Enforcement Administration and the State of Alabama Department of Corrections.
 This case is being prosecuted by Curtis Ivy, Assistant U.S. Attorney in the Middle District of Alabama and an Assistant U.S. Attorney in the Northern District of Alabama.